mEyob/load-balancing-5G-hetnet/README.md

 ## How to run the simulator
 To run the simulator in a supercomputing environment as a batch job, use the [param_values.py](simulator/param_values.py) script to generate input parameters and the [./automated-runs.py](simulator/automated-runs.py) script to run the simulator.

+On the other hand, to run the simulator for a single set of parameters in interactive mode, run [./single-runs.py](simulator/single-runs.py).

+## Computational complexity
+Computational complexity is the reason for buidling a simulator instead of directly computing numerical values for the MDP based load balancer.
+That is, to make forwarding decisions load balancing algorithm needs to dynamically keep track of the number of requests in each cell and each cell's energy mode.
+Numerical values can be solved for small systems consisting few number of small cells along with the macro cell.
+However, the "curse of dimensionality" quickly kicks in for any reasonablly sized system.
+Code for solving a system of one small cell and one macro cell is given in [solitary-small-cell](./solitary-small-cell).